 We also suggest considering Airbnb as an option for your stay if you’re looking for apartments or reasonably priced accommodation.
-To make things even better, you can get up to $55 off your next Airbnb booking if you use our link.
+For recommendations, check out our list of the best Airbnbs in Bucharest.

 For budget travelers in Bucharest you have a few choices, but a great one is Podstel Umbrella.
 With dorms and private rooms, this hostel in a quieter part of the city has great staff as well as family dinners and events.
 For other budget suggestions, see our guide to Bucharest’s hostels.

 For more accommodation options in Bucharest check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 As Romania’s capital and a city loaded with culture, filling two or more days in Bucharest is pretty easy.
 What’s more important is making the most of the time you have there, which is where this Bucharest itinerary comes into play.
 It will highlight the best of Bucharest, so there’s no fear of missing out.
 That means seeing the best places to visit in Bucharest, from the city’s Old Town to Centrul Civic, Cișmigiu, and Calea Victoriei.
 There should even be time for a day trip to one of the many wonderful places near the capital.